Gilbert Nicolas: Life

 Gilbert Nicolas was born in 1462 in the Kingdom of France.
-In 1478 a sermon that a Franciscan preacher gave on the topic of the Immaculate Conception moved him to consider the prospects of becoming a priest.
+In 1478 a sermon that a Franciscan preacher gave on the topic of the Immaculate Conception moved Gilbert to consider the prospects of becoming a priest.
 He joined the Order of Friars Minor in 1475 and entered the convent of Notre-Dame de Lafond to join.

 Nicolas studied at the convent of Amboise where he was ordained a priest.
 From 1498 until 1502 he served as the gatekeeper of his convent where he later met Saint Jeanne de Valois and he became her confessor and spiritual director.
 The former Queen consort was annulled from King Louis XII and went with Nicolas to Bourges to found a religious order.

 He travelled to Rome where he met with Pope Alexander VI to receive papal approval for the new congregation – though the College of Cardinals voiced their disapproval.
 But the Cardinal Bishop of Modena Giovanni Battista Ferrari had a dream of God who rebuked the college for their refusal of the order and saw Saint Lawrence the Deacon and Saint Francis of Assisi extend their arms over Nicolas in blessing.
 The cardinal summoned Nicolas to tell him of this and Alexander VI later ratified the rule and establishment of the new order on 12 February 1502.
 At the same time the pope issued a papal brief that allowed for Nicolas to assume the religious name of "Gabriel-Maria".
 He composed the rule of the order and travelled to Rome and presented it to Pope Leo X on 11 June 1517; the pontiff also aggregated the order to the Order of Friars Minor.
 He never wanted to accept a doctoral degree – though the path remained opened to him – and he kept on rejecting episcopal appointments.

 He served as the vicar of the order's Aquitaine branch from 1503 until 1508 when the foundress appointed him as the superior of the convent.
 Under his guidance new convents were founded in Albi (1507) and Bethune (1516) while other convents were founded across the nation in places such as Bruges (1517) and Bordeaux (1520).
 Nicolas also provided advice and support for the reform of the Poor Clares and around 1520 visited the congregation's provinces in Ireland and Scotland in addition to the new Anglican England.
 He also preached for a crusade against the Ottoman Empire and amongst his fellow Franciscans initiated research on the influence and reach of Lutheranism.

 Nicolas died on 27 August 1532 and was buried in Rodez.